Health Benefits of Ginger

 12. Relieves Pain

-Whether it’s menstrual cramps, muscle soreness, or arthritis pain, in all cases, ginger acts as a gentle natural pain reliever.
+Regardless of whether you face menstrual cramps, muscle soreness, or arthritis pain, ginger serves as a gentle natural pain reliever.

 Side effects of ginger:

-Although ginger is generally safe for most people, excessive consumption or use during certain conditions may still pose risks.
+Although ginger is generally safe for most people, consuming it excessively or during certain conditions can still pose risks.

 Ginger Overconsumption may lead to: